lxwgcool/CircMarker/README.md

 New Update: the user manual has been done. please check the readme file inside the folder "CircRnaDetectDraft" to learn how to compile and use it.

+Please contect: xin.li@uconn.edu if you have any questions.

 ==============
 Circular RNA Detection Tool